harryposner/schlox/README.md

       when it encounters invalid syntax.

-    - While jlox throws an exception when it reaches a return statement to unwind the call stack; schlox saves the continuation of the function when it's called and calls that continuation with the return value when it evaluates a return statement in that function.
+    - While jlox throws an exception when it reaches a return statement to unwind the call stack, schlox saves the continuation of the function when it's called and calls that continuation with the return value when it evaluates a return statement in that function.